ipython/ipyparallel/docs/source/security.rst

 ssh-server through with the client is to tunnel.
 The Client object then creates tunnels using either [OpenSSH]_ or [Paramiko]_, depending on the platform.
-If users do not wish to use OpenSSH or Paramiko, or the tunneling utilities are insufficient, then they may construct the tunnels themselves, and simply connect clients and engines as if the controller were on loopback on the connecting machine.
+If users do not wish to use OpenSSH or Paramiko, or the tunneling utilities are insufficient, then they may construct the tunnels themselves, and connect clients and engines as if the controller were on loopback on the connecting machine.